-Each student must complete eight courses fulfilling distribution requirements, one course in each of the following categories.
+Students must complete eight courses, one in each of the categories listed below, in order to fulfill distribution requirements.
 The eight courses must come from at least seven different departments/programs, as indicated by three-letter course prefixes.
 (Please see exceptions in the notes below.)

 Courses that seek to understand past human societies and how those societies have evolved over time.
 Examining documents and/or artifacts to construct broad narratives about the past and how human societies have evolved over times, these courses reveal the constructed ways in which we understand the past and suggest the contingency of how we understand the present.

 Courses that develop skills for creating and analyzing the complexities of language, form and aesthetics through which speakers and writers represent the world or express their ideas about it.
 These courses explore written and oral forms of expression that invite creative interpretation.

 Courses that study mathematical, programming or statistical concepts.
 Some of these courses instruct students in making and analyzing numerically based claims about reality; others develop knowledge based on mathematical proof and problem-solving.

 Laboratory courses that study the natural and physical world through direct observation, experimentation and/or analysis of empirical evidence.
 In these courses, students encounter concepts and models and test them against measurements of natural and physical processes, differentiating knowledge based on testable explanations of phenomena from other kinds of knowledge.

 Courses on fundamental questions, philosophical reasoning and religious thought and practices reflect on questions about knowledge, existence or the social and ethical world; reasoning about the derivation of positions, beliefs or values; or practices forming individual or community identity.